 Blackheads can be a confidence-squasher, but how do you remove them?
 Attempt self-extraction?
 Are over-the-counter products an option?
 When dealing with blackheads, it’s a good idea to learn about the top causes of blackheads and the best ways to remove them.

-Blackheads pop up on your face when your pores become clogged with material like oil, dirt, and dead skin.
+Blackheads pop up on your face when your pores and hair follicles become clogged with material like oil, dirt, and dead skin.
 Unlike whiteheads, blackheads don’t close over, which is why blackheads are also called open comedones.
-Since blackheads are open pores, the material inside gets exposed to oxygen, which causes the material inside to go through a reaction called oxidation.
+Since blackheads are open pores, the buildup inside gets exposed to oxygen, which causes it to go through a reaction called oxidation.
 This reaction is what gives blackheads their dark color.

 The material that clogs your pores can come from a variety of places.
 If you have naturally oily skin, too much sebum (an oily material that helps hydrate your skin) may be to blame for your blackheads.
-If you work out or sweat excessively, sweat and dirt can get into your pores and lead to blackheads.
+If you work out or sweat excessively, sweat and dirt can get into your pores and lead to breakouts.
 Products that you use every day, such as sunscreen, makeup, and even hair products, can leave a pore-clogging residue on your skin.
 If your skin is prone to blackheads, it's key to find a skincare routine for oily skin.
 While you may be tempted to wash your skin constantly throughout the day to prevent blackheads and other breakouts, overwashing can lead to dry skin and increased oil production.
 So, overwashing may also be causing your blackouts.

 There are many different ways to remove blackheads, but some of them aren’t the best for your skin.
-For example, when you try to self-extract your blackheads with your fingers, you can end up pushing the clogged debris deeper into the pore.
-This can release more bacteria into your pores that can lead to even more blackheads and possibly scarring.
+For example, when you try to self-extract your blackheads by squeezing them with your fingers, you can end up pushing the clogged debris deeper into the pore.
+This can release more bacteria into your pores that can lead to even more blackheads, breakouts, and possibly scarring.

 There are two ways to safely and instantly remove blackheads: pore strips or professional extractions.
 Using a cleanser with salicylic acid is a slower but still effective way to get rid of blackheads by gently exfoliating the surface of the skin.
 Lastly, medications prescribed by a dermatologist can also help remove blackheads over time.
 Here are some of the best ways to remove blackheads without damaging your skin:

 Pore strips are the easiest method as they can instantly remove blackheads from your skin.
-Compared to other removal methods, pore strips are an easy removal method that you can do in the comfort of your own home.
+Compared to other removal methods, pore strips are an easy blackhead remover that you can do in the comfort of your own home.
 Skincare experts will agree that this is a much safer way to remove blackheads than using your fingers to try and extract them.
 The good news is that pore strips are available over the counter.

 Salicylic acid is a top ingredient in over-the-counter blackhead treatments because it goes deep into your pores to dissolve blackhead-causing debris.
 Salicylic acid is a beta hydroxy acid (or BHA), which helps to aid exfoliation to break down dead skin cells on the surface of your skin and deep inside the pores.
 The benefits of salicylic acid do not happen overnight.
 For the most effective results, you should use a cleanser with salicylic acid as part of your regular skincare routine.
 When trying to prevent blackheads, avoid cleansers with benzoyl peroxide.
 This ingredient works well for inflammatory acne but not for blackheads, which are noninflammatory acne.

 Estheticians and dermatologists can perform manual pore extractions to remove severe or excessive blackheads.
 During a consultation, licensed professionals may also provide individualized advice on the best skincare products for you and your skincare routine.

 Over-the-counter treatments like cleansers and toners with salicylic acid may not work with severe skin conditions.
 In this case, a dermatologist can prescribe stronger medications to help prevent pore plugs from forming.
 Prescription medications typically contain AHAs, BHAs, retinoids or vitamin A and can help new and healthy skin cells to develop.

 Finding the right skincare routine can take time, depending on your unique skin type.
 When preventing stubborn blackheads, it is key to control oil production, exfoliate regularly, and prevent dry skin.
 Use these tips as a guide to figure out how best to help remove blackheads from your skin.